 Although the Occupied Territories are striving for independence from Israel, they remain under the Israeli control and have been occupied by Israel since 1967.
 It is difficult to enter various parts of Palestine and the West Bank without being part of an organised tour.
 Israeli soldiers have checkpoints outside each territory and check every vehicle entering.

 Israeli border officials may have forbidden you to enter Palestinian territories by making you sign when entering the country.
-Learn more about the Palestinian people.
-Palestine is a land that has to be discovered to be fully understood and a sign on the wall that divides Palestine from Israel aptly says; ‘Make hummus not wars.'
+Palestine is a land that has to be discovered to be fully understood and a sign on the wall that divides Palestine from Israel aptly says, ‘Make hummus not wars.'

 Avoid talking about politics and the conflict between Israel and Palestine.